mufayed/flutter-stocks-app/README.md

     cd flutter-stocks-app
     flutter pub get
     ```

 3. **Create a Finnhub.io API token:**

-    - Go to [Finnhub.io](https://finnhub.io/) and create an account
+    - Visit [Finnhub.io](https://finnhub.io/) and sign up.
-    - Get your API token from the dashboard
-    - Add the token to the app as a Dart environment variable "apiToken" in the `flutter run` command
+    - Get your API token and add it to the app as an environment variable: `apiToken`.

 4. **Run all tests across the project:**

     ```bash
     flutter test
     ```

 5. **Run the application:**

     ```bash
     flutter run --dart-define=apiToken=[Your finnhub.io API token]
     ```

-## Important Notes
+## ⚠️ Important Notes

 - **Background Task Handling**:
-  The app doesn’t manage background tasks effectively right now.
-When the app goes to the background, the socket connection remains open, which should ideally be paused.
-When the app returns to the foreground, the socket connection should resume to ensure stock prices are updated in real-time.
+  The app currently does not manage background tasks efficiently.
+When the app goes to the background, the socket connection remains open and should be paused.
+Upon returning to the foreground, the socket should resume to ensure real-time updates.

 - **Connection Issues**:
-  If the socket connection disconnects after a certain period, the app does not automatically reconnect.
-This issue should be addressed to make sure the stock data is refreshed continuously without manual intervention.
+  If the socket connection drops after some time, the app does not automatically reconnect.
+This needs fixing to keep the stock data updated without manual refresh.

-- **Localization Support**:
+- **Localization**:
-  All text strings currently displayed in the app should be moved to a single `.arb` file.
-This would make it easier to implement support for multiple languages in the future and improve overall app maintenance.
+  All text strings should be moved to a single `.arb` file for easy localization and support for multiple languages in the future.

-> These areas need improvement, but due to time constraints, they have not yet been fully implemented.
+> These improvements could not be fully implemented due to time constraints.